bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 </div>

 Finally, we can also ask - for STR variants in the truth set, how large are the corresponding loci in the hg38 reference genome? and also, if a locus has many repeats in the reference genome, is it more likely to be expanded or contracted in CHM1-CHM13?
+These plots address these questions:

 <img width=615 src="https://user-images.githubusercontent.com/6240170/204148709-ab45e9b2-e808-4daa-a089-107b3139811b.png">